Steve Fossett: Balloon pilot

 On February 21, 1995, Fossett landed in Leader, Saskatchewan, Canada, after taking off from South Korea, becoming the first person to make a solo flight across the Pacific Ocean in a balloon.

 In 2002, he became the first person to fly around the world alone, nonstop in any kind of aircraft.
 He launched the 10-story high balloon Spirit of Freedom from Northam, Western Australia on June 19, 2002 and returned to Australia on July 3, 2002, subsequently landing in Queensland.
 Duration and distance of this solo balloon flight was 13 days, 8 hours, 33 minutes (14 days 19 hours 50 minutes to landing), 20,626.48 statute miles (33,195.10 km).
 The balloon dragged him along the ground for 20 minutes at the end of the flight.
 Only the capsule survived the landing; it was taken to the Smithsonian Institution in Washington, D.C., where it was displayed.
 The control center for the mission was in Brookings Hall at Washington University in St. Louis.
 Fossett's top speed during the flight was 186 mi/h over the Indian Ocean.
 The trip set a number of records for ballooning: Fastest (200 mph, breaking his own previous record of 166 mph), Fastest Around the World (13.5 days), Longest Distance Flown Solo in a Balloon (20482.26 mi), and 24-Hour Balloon Distance (3186.80 mi on July 1).

 While Fossett had financed five previous tries himself, his successful record-setting flight was sponsored by Bud Light.
 In the end, Fossett actually made money on all his balloon flights.
 He bought a contingency insurance policy for $500,000 that would pay him $3 million if he succeeded in the flight.
-Along with sponsorship, that payout meant that in the end Fossett did not have to spend any of his money other than for initial expenses.
+Along with sponsorship, that payment meant that in the end Fossett did not have to spend any of his money other than for initial expenses.

 Sailor

 Fossett was one of sailing's most prolific distance record holders.
 Speed sailing was his specialty and from 1993 to 2004 he dominated the record sheets, setting 23 official world records and nine distance race records.
-He is recognized by the World Sailing Speed Record Council as "the world's most accomplished speed sailor."
+He is recognized by the World Sailing Speed Record Council as "the world's most accomplished speed sailor".

 On the maxi-catamaran Cheyenne (formerly named PlayStation), Fossett twice set the prestigious 24 Hour Record of Sailing.
 In October 2001, Fossett and his crew set a transatlantic record of 4 days 17 hours, shattering the previous record by 43 hours 35 minutes; an increase in average speed of nearly seven knots.

 In early 2004, Fossett, as skipper, set the Around the world sailing record of 58 days, 9 hours in Cheyenne with a crew of 13.
 In 2007, Fossett held the world record for crossing the Pacific Ocean in his 125 ft sailboat, the PlayStation, which he accomplished on his fourth try.